Paramount investigating claims Sylvester Stallone allegedly used disparaging language on ‘Tulsa King’ set | KRDO

 One production source told CNN that Paramount prides itself on a “fair and respectful workplace.”
 The other source, also familiar with the investigation, said that the matter is being taken seriously to ensure that everyone feels safe at work and is happy on-set.

 CNN has reached out to SAG-AFTRA, which represents background actors, to ask whether the union has been made aware of – or is investigating – any of the claims surrounding “Tulsa King.”
-A representative for CSA, the Casting Society of America, told CNN that casting agents for background actors are not covered in its membership.
+A representative for CSA, the Casting Society non-profit that represents over 1,000 professionals in the casting field, told CNN that casting directors for background actors are not covered in its membership.

 101 Studios, the production company behind Paramount’s mega-hit “Yellowstone,” produces “Tulsa King” with MTV Entertainment Studios, which is owned by Paramount.